So, you want to know whether you should choose Divi vs Genesis for creating your next website, right?

 Genesis Child Themes

-Genesis child themes offer a complete solution to create different types of websites.
+Child themes offer a complete solution to create different types of websites.
 There are both official and third-party child templates which you can get to use with the framework.

-The official directory includes child themes for creating business, enterprise, photography, real estate, magazine, and e-commerce websites.
-There are several other places like Zigzagpress, Restored 316, Appfinite, etc. where you can get high-quality Genesis child themes.
-It is also possible to hire a freelance developer to create a custom Genesis child theme according to your requirements.
+There are several other places like Zigzagpress, Restored 316, Appfinite, etc. where you can get high-quality items for Genesis.
+It is also possible to hire a freelance developer to create a custom child themes and layouts according to your requirements.

 What Settings Options Do You Have?